Bring Your Bicycle Onboard

 Bicycles/bicycle trailers may be checked in a bicycle container for $10, in lieu of a piece of baggage.
 Bicycle boxes are sold at most staffed locations for $15 per box.
 Customers may supply their own bicycle container.

-Recumbent, tandem and special bicycles over the standard bicycle dimensions and will not fit in a standard bicycle box are prohibited.
-Motorized bicycles are prohibited
+Recumbent, tandem, and special bicycles over the standard bicycle dimensions and will not fit in a standard bicycle box are prohibited.
+Gas-powered motorized bicycles are prohibited

 The fee for checking a bike as baggage is $10.00.
 This is subject to change without notice.